This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy,

 Publish Date: May 28, 2019

-Lily Bushwold thought she’d found the antidote to endless foster care and group homes: a teaching job in Cochabamba, Bolivia.
+Lily Bushwold thought she’d found the antidote to endless foster care and group homes: a gig teaching English in Cochabamba, Bolivia.
 As soon as she could steal enough cash for the plane, she was on it.

-When the gig falls through and Lily stays in Bolivia, she finds bonding with other broke, rudderless girls at the local hostel isn’t the life she wants either.
-Tired of hustling and already world-weary, crazy love finds her in the form she least expected: Omar, a savvy, handsome local man who’d abandoned his life as a hunter in Ayachero—a remote jungle village—to try his hand at city life.
+But the program was a scam.
+And bonding with other broke, rudderless girls in the local youth hostel wasn’t the answer.
+Falling crazy in love with Omar, a savvy, handsome local who’d left his life as a hunter in Ayachero—a remote jungle village—to try city life: this was the last thing Lily could have imagined.

-When Omar learns that a jaguar has killed his four-year-old nephew in Ayachero, he gives Lily a choice: Stay alone in the unforgiving city, or travel to the last in a string of ever-more-isolated river towns in the jungles of Bolivia.
-Thirty-foot anaconda?
+When Omar learns that a jaguar had killed his four-year-old nephew in Ayachero, he gives Lily a choice: stay alone in the unforgiving city, or travel to the last in the ever-more-isolated string of river towns in the jungles of Bolivia.
+Thirty-foot anacondas?
 Puppy-sized spiders?
 Vengeful shamans with unspeakable powers?
-Love-struck Lily is oblivious.
-She follows Omar to this ruthless new world of lawless poachers, bullheaded missionaries, and desperate indigenous tribes driven to the brink of extinction.
-To survive, Lily must navigate the jungle–its wonders as well as its terrors—using only her wits and resilience.
+None of it matters to love-struck Lily.
+She follows Omar to a ruthless new world of lawless poachers, bullheaded missionaries, and desperate indigenous tribes driven to the brink of extinction.
+To survive, Lily must navigate the jungle—and all its residents—using only her wits and resilience.

 Lily is a young woman who moves to Bolivia to escape her not-so-great life in the US.
 When her work plans in Bolivia fall through, she decides to stay anyway.
 She makes some friends, has fun, and meets Omar.
 She falls hard for Omar, a local man from a remote jungle village.
 Omar learns that his nephew was killed by a jaguar, so he plans to return to the village.
 He asks Lily to travel into the jungle with him.
 She is in love, and follows Omar to live in a jungle village that no one has ever heard of.
 Lily is unprepared for what meets her.